dudemario/DECARanker2018/README.md

 First score is for exam,
 Next 1/2 scores is for preliminary orals,
 Last score is for final case if qualified, denoted with an "F" in front of the score.

-Limitations:
-Cannot rank international scores;
-No written event rankings;
-Medium Efficiency - can be improved.